 What is a TWIC card and how do I get one?

-A TWIC (Transportation Worker’s Identification Credential) card is a security clearance required for all prospects prior to applying with MSC.
+A TWIC (Transportation Worker’s Identification Credential) is a security document issued by the Transportation Security Administration.
 It provides U.S. maritime workers unescorted access to secure areas of port facilities and vessels regulated under the Maritime Transportation Security Act of 2002.
 It is a Transportation Security Administration and U.S. Coast Guard initiative and a requirement for obtaining your MMC which is a minimum employment requirement for Military Sealift Command.
 To obtain a TWIC card, schedule an appointment online and visit one of their 150+ offices nationwide.
 More about the TWIC process can be found here.